SegiH/pyManageContainers/README.md

 - Edit pyManageContainers.py and find the line `ymlDirectory="./"` and set it to the full path where your docker compose yml scripts are located.
 So for example `ymlDirectory="/home/devslash/compose"`on Linux or `ymlDirectory="C:\\Docker\\Compose\\"` The double slashes are important for Windows.
 The path must end in a slash.
 - If you want to ignore any compose files, enter the file names into `ignoreFiles=[]` with each file name wrapped in double quotes and a comma separating each file name.
 Ex: `ignoreFiles=["portainer.yml","nextcloud.yml"]`
-- Run the python script `python pyManageContainers.py
+- Run the python script `python pyManageContainers.py`

+You can also use command line parameters to run this script without any user input.
+The way you run it is with the menu number of the container and the menu # of the action.
+For example, when you run this script without any command line parameters if you see 2.
+Apache as the first container, you can run `python pyManageContainers.py 2 1` to automatically build this container.
+The second number represents the action number.

 Please submit an issue if you run into any problems or would like to suggest new features.